mphamsy/mphamsy.github.io/_projects/mario.md

 <script src="https://gist.github.com/mphamsy/76f7d90574949c6dc461561a75cfd5e1.js"></script>

 ### **CNN - Architecture**
-In this project, we make use of the feature extraction capability of Convolutional Neural Network (CNN) to achieve such purpose.
+The DDQN will use of the feature extraction capability of Convolutional Neural Network (CNN).
+The model architecture is relatively small with no dropouts to avoid any information loss.

 <script src="https://gist.github.com/mphamsy/06d5b5545a6153451266f3d59481b8ae.js"></script>